tryton/trytond/doc/topics/access_rights.rst

 Button
 ======

-For each button of a model the records of 'ir.model.button` define the list of groups that are allowed to call it.
+For each button of a model the records of `ir.model.button` define the list of groups that are allowed to call it.

 Record Rule
 ===========

-..
-TODO
+They are defined by records of `ir.rule.group` which contains a list of `ir.rule` domain to which the rule applies.
+The group are selected by groups or users.
+The access is granted for a record:

+    - if the user is in at least one group that has the permission activated,

+    - or if the user is in no group by there is a default group with the permission,

+    - or if there is a global group with the permission.